Photo Source: Bashar Kadi - Pexels

-"Alawi" is the term that Alawis usually apply to themselves; but until 1920 they were known to the outside world as "Nusayris" or "Ansaris".
+Alawi is the term that Alawite usually apply to themselves; but until 1920 they were known to the outside world as Nusayris or Ansaris.
 The change in name, imposed by the French upon their seizure of control in Syria, has significance.
-Whereas "Nusayri" emphasizes the group's differences from Islam, "Alawi" suggests an adherent of Ali and accentuates the religion's similarities to Shi'a Islam.
+Whereas Nusayri emphasizes the group's differences from Islam, "Alawi" suggests an adherent of Ali and accentuates the religion's similarities to Shi'a Islam.
 Consequently, opponents of the Assad regime habitually use the former term; supporters of the regime use the latter.

 The mountainous areas of Syria have always been a safe haven for minority groups seeking security.
-Three Islamic sects found refuge there: the Assassins (Nizari Isma'ilis) and the Druze who were direct offshoots of the Isma'ili Sevener Fatimids of Egypt, and the Alawis who were based on extremer Twelver Shi'a thought mixed with syncretic Christian and traditional influences.
+Three Islamic sects found refuge there: the Assassins (Nizari Isma'ilis) and the Druze who were direct offshoots of the Isma'ili Sevener Fatimids of Egypt, and the Alawite who were based on extremer Twelver Shia thought mixed with syncretic Christian and traditional influences.
 The Alawi are one of several groups of extremist Shi'a sects known as the Ghulat (exaggerators).
-While most Shi'a groups revere Ali and his family, the Ghulat have gone beyond veneration, considering Ali to be the very manifestation of God.
+While most Shia groups revere Ali and his family, the Ghulat have gone beyond veneration, considering Ali to be the very manifestation of God.